 Even the best construction contractors are not completely immune to error.
 All the most careful precautions can be taken, but we're all human and accidents can still happen.

 And when they do, they can mean huge repercussions.
-Things can get even more grievous when it comes to pollution violations, and this is why it so important to invest in the additional protection of construction monoline contractors pollution liability insurance.
+Things can get even more grievous when it comes to pollution violations, and this is why it is so important to invest in the additional protection of construction monoline contractors pollution liability insurance.
 If you are the head of a construction company or are otherwise in charge of insuring one, here are some questions you may have:

 Just How Common Are Construction Pollution Claims?

 If you only employ the most experienced construction contractors and make every effort to follow pollution regulations, it's true that your chances of getting slapped with violation fees or claims will be slim.
 That said, you cannot 100 percent guarantee that nothing will happen.
 So while it's true that having additional insurance protection may at face value seem like a waste of time, having it in place can save you thousands (or in some cases, millions) in the long run, which can also mean keeping your business afloat.
+Job-site hazards such as chemical spills or improper waste disposal are just a few examples where coverage may help mitigate financial fallout.

 What is a Monoline Insurance Policy?

 Put simply, monoline insurance is a kind of policy that only covers one type or "line" of insurance.
 In this case, for example, that type will be pollution liability coverage as opposed to a combination of insurance lines.
 Monoline insurance is also usually "backed up" by stocks and bonds.
 This keeps everything a little more simplified and streamlined in the event that a lawsuit is already at play, and it also helps to further help protect the insured by paying out their coverage in the event that the issuer defaults.
+For more details specific to contractors, visit the

 How Much Coverage Do I Need?